United Parcel Service Inc. (UPS) EPS growth this year is -10.50%: Get Prepared for Trading Lift Off - News Daemon

 Sponsored

-It was noted that the giant of the Industrials sector posted annual sales growth of 8.50% over the last 5 years.
+In the past 5-years timespan, the Industrials sector firm’s annual sales growth was 8.50%.
 Meanwhile, its Annual Earning per share during the time was 20.00%.
 Nevertheless, stock’s Earnings Per Share (EPS) this year is -10.50%.
 This publicly-traded company’s shares outstanding now amounts to $862.00 million, simultaneously with a float of $720.52 million.
-The organization now has a market capitalization sitting at $147.54 billion.
-At the time of writing, stock’s 50-day Moving Average stood at $176.31, while the 200-day Moving Average is $178.27.
+The organization now has a market capitalization sitting at $153.19 billion.
+At the time of writing, stock’s 50-day Moving Average stood at $174.46, while the 200-day Moving Average is $177.68.

-It is quite fundamental to gauge the extent of the productivity of the business which is accounted for 536000 workers.
+If we measure the efficiency of the company that is accounted for 536000 employees.
 It has generated 186,631 per worker during the last fiscal year.
 Meanwhile, its income per employee was 21,545.
 The stock had 7.77 Receivables turnover and 1.42 Total Asset turnover.
 For the Profitability, stocks gross margin was +20.07, operating margin was +12.96 and Pretax Margin of +14.82.

 United Parcel Service Inc. (UPS) Ownership Facts and Figures